 An example given by the FCDO in their report tells of a case involving a retired man who suffered a major heart attack while travelling in the US.
 His wife called the consular team to seek advice after their insurance policy was deemed invalid as the couple had failed to declare the husband’s double bypass operation some 20 year previously.
 The couple had already paid $10,000 (£6,500) to the hospital and the wife was concerned about costs.
 The Foreign, Commonwealth & Development Office staff helped her arrange a payment plan via the hospital’s finance department.
 When you submit a medical travel insurance claim, your insurance providers will always check your medical history with your medical practitioner, therefore it is very easy for them to find out if you have any pre-existing medical condition you have not declared and either declare your policy void or simply decline your claim.

 Many people wrongly assume that by declaring their medical conditions their travel insurance will become unaffordable.
 This however is not the case, there are now many travel insurance providers who offer to cover the more common medical conditions at premiums what are not much higher than those without a medical condition.
 At the forefront of this is travel insurance provider Insurancewith, who have worked with many medical charities to understand a vast number of medical conditions from common ones like cancer, diabetes and heart conditions to the rare genetic conditions, this enable them to look at the actual risk of the condition rather than the perceived risk, which enables them to offer lower premiums.

-Jeremy Browne, Foreign and Commonwealth Minister says: “A bit of preparation before you go, such as arranging travel insurance and checking our website, will ensure you get the most out of your trip without bad memories and big bills.”
+Jeremy Browne, Foreign, Commonwealth & Development Office Minister says: “A bit of preparation before you go, such as arranging travel insurance and checking our website, will ensure you get the most out of your trip without bad memories and big bills.”

-To get a pre exisiting medical condition travel insurance quote, or for more information please click here or give our UK customer service centre a call on 0845 2 307 159.
+To get a pre existing medical condition travel insurance quote, or for more information please click here or give our customer service centre a call on 0333 999 2679.